Monthly Archives: March 2023

 From the first scenes you get a strong impression of Dhont’s priorities and how he’s going to work.
 Close begins with Léo (Eden Dambrine) and Rémi (Gustave de Waele) playacting: they’re inside a building that is threatened by invasion from hordes of enemies outside.
 The scenario immediately strikes you as symbolic and predictive – and the let’s-pretend as implausibly childish for thirteen-year-olds.
 Léo and Rémi leave their hideout to sprint through the flower farm run by Léo’s parents (Léa Drucker and Marc Weiss) and the surrounding countryside: Dhont and his cinematographer, Frank van Eeden, emphasise the boys’ laughing innocence, in a matching paradisal landscape.
 Their bike-riding/racing places similar stress on the freedom and exhilaration of childhood happiness – the stress announces that this will be brutally aborted.

 Lukas Dhont has made clear in interviews that he drew on his own schooldays and experience – on the receiving end – of adolescent homophobia.
 He has said too that both main characters in Close are based partly on himself.
 Dhont hasn’t suggested, however, that he actually experienced a trauma as wrenching or the legacy of a guilty conscience as persisting as his protagonist’s.
-The absolute rupture between Léo and Rémi that Dhont has invented proves to be too big for him to handle – in terms of either Rémi’s parents’ loss of their adored only child or the furnace guilt of Léo’s horror at what may be – what he certainly sees as – the consequences of his actions, let alone his own sense of loss.
-Léo seems too bright and self-aware not to realise what has happened; you get the increasing feeling it’s the film-maker who won’t face up to it – but who tends to evade by recourse to melodramatic storytelling.
+The absolute rupture between Léo and Rémi that Dhont has invented proves to be too big for him to handle – in relation to Rémi’s parents’ loss of their adored only child, the furnace guilt of Léo’s horror at what may be – what he sees as – the consequences of his actions, and his own sense of loss.
+Léo seems too bright and self-aware not to realise what has happened; you get the increasing feeling it’s the film-maker who won’t face up to it – who tends to evade by recourse to melodramatic storytelling.

-The school outing to the seaside is cut short without explanation from the teachers; the kids, when their coach arrives back at school, are puzzled to see their parents waiting to collect them.
-These details succeed in creating foreboding but are unrealistic: instructing parents to meet their children would make sense if there’d been an accident on the trip itself but why would the school raise widespread alarm on receipt of news that a child not on the trip had died?
-The melodrama is made more salient when, after a teacher has told the kids to get off the coach and all but one have done so, the inside of the vehicle is left clear for Léo to confront his understandably distressed mother, and her shocking news.
+The school outing to the seaside is cut short without explanation from the teachers; the kids, when their coach arrives back at school, are puzzled that their parents have been summoned to collect them.
+These details succeed in creating foreboding but are unrealistic: instructing parents to meet their children might make sense if there’d been an accident on the trip itself but why would the school raise widespread alarm on receipt of news that a child not on the trip had died?
+The melodrama is made more salient when, after a teacher has told the kids to get off the coach but Léo refuses to do so, the teacher then exits the scene – so as not to get in the way of Léo’s confrontation inside the coach with his understandably distressed mother, and her shocking news.
 (And it is shocking: I’d seen the film’s trailer several times but hadn’t guessed that a child’s suicide was the pivotal event in Close.)

 In the aftermath of Rémi’s death, the school arranges a form of bereavement therapy for the kids in his class: each boy and girl is asked to write down and read out – to the whole class – their memories of Rémi.
 We don’t hear what Léo writes down: instead, we see his angry reaction to another boy’s recollection that Rémi was always happy.
 When Léo takes issue with this, the teacher reminds him that everyone in the class has the right to express themselves; Léo storms out of the room.
 There’s no further mention of this eruption.
 The boy who offends him also recalls that Léo and Rémi were great ‘buddies’: you wonder why a school enlightened enough to run this kind of group therapy hasn’t at least discussed with Léo’s parents the possibility that their son may have a need for more extensive grief counselling.
 The incident with the other boy and the lack of follow-up to Léo’s fury serve to confirm that Dhont is ignoring the issue – Léo must keep his feelings under wraps until the director is good and ready.
 We could believe that Léo, if offered counselling, would resist it – preferring to throw himself (as he does) into lending a hand on the family farm and the macho hurly-burly of ice hockey, often uncertain on the ice but relatively safe inside his anonymising crash helmet.
 We can’t believe that counselling is never mentioned by the school or that Léo’s practical but sensitive parents are apparently as tight-lipped as their younger son about Rémi.